 Early Results of Deep Tissue Massage and Lipedema

 Dr. Karen Herbst published the result of a small study using a type of deep tissue massage called Quadrivas Therapy.
 The paper titled “Pilot study: whole-body manual subcutaneous adipose tissue (SAT) therapy improved pain and SAT structure in women with lipedema” was published online.
 The study found Limb fat over total body fat mass (p = 0.08)[ not quite statically significantly decreased] and trunk fat over total body mass trended down from baseline (p = 0.08)[ not quite statically significantly decreased] measure by Dual X-ray absorptiometry (DXA) scans.
 Leg volume and caliper assessments in eight of nine areas (p < 0.007), LEFS (p = 0.002) and average pain (p = 0.007) significantly decreased from baseline.

 Fibrosis significantly decreased in the nodules, hips and groin.
 Ultrasound showed improved SAT structure in some subjects, and a few Lymphatic massage side effects.
-Side effects included pain, bruising, itching, swelling, and gastroesophageal reflux disease.
+Lymphatic massage side effects included pain, bruising, itching, swelling, and gastroesophageal reflux disease.
 All women said they would recommend SAT therapy to other women with lipedema.
 The conclusion of this pilot study is subcutaneous massage therapy in 4 weeks of improved tissue structure, perceived leg function, and volume in women with lipedema.